I was 34 years old when I entered the doors of Healing Transitions. I was broken and desperate for a dramatic and much-needed change in…

 Because of your steadfast support, Healing Transitions had a 92% increase in total donorship (up from 545 donors in 2017 to 1,049 donors is 2018).

 Intended to engage individuals in the community who’ve had an opioid overdose reversal, we partnered with Wake County Public Health and Wake County EMS to launch the Rapid Responder pilot program.
 We hired three former participants, each with their own personal opioid overdose experience, and had them trained as NC Certified Peer Support Specialists.
-Every day, these specialists ride with EMS to
+Every day, these specialists ride with EMS to visit individuals who’ve experienced a non-fatal opioid overdose in the last 24 hours.
+The Rapid Responders remain in contact with these individuals through text, phone calls and in-person meetings and link them to helpful community resources.
+This assertive outreach program illustrates our civic leadership and dedication to our helping philosophy as we are on the front lines reducing the impact opioid addiction is having in our communities.

 For the first time in our history, due to the record-breaking demand for services, we had to start using overflow mats in classrooms and community spaces to keep up.
 This reflects our higher-than-ever census numbers in 2018.